apex4710/apex4710.github.io/README.md

-# League Predictor Hub
+# Predictor Hub

-Welcome to the League Predictor Hub!
+Welcome to the Predictor Hub!
 This project provides access to three exciting predictor web pages for Europe's top football competitions:

 ## Web Pages